sayeed1999/doctor-appointment-api-golang-hexagonal-architecture/README.md

 ## Doctor Appointment Api

+To run the project from your pc, first git clone it, then run "go mod tidy" which installs all dependencies...
 ---

 In this golang project, I tried to apply all the enterprise level software design practices that I know e.g hexagonal architecture, onion architecture, clean architecture, CQRS, DDD, generic repository pattern..